gotItMemoized/FullStackEngineerChallenge/DESIGN.md

 - access codes for a specific reviewer/review
 - redis cache?
 - frontend docker image could use the build script, and nginx to proxy calls to the backend server
+- proptypes
+- more tests
+- coordinate page colors better
+- how to deal with 404s when cannot connect to backend?